 Mexico expedition sights only 6 to 8 vaquita porpoises, the most endangered marine mammal

-Only 6 to 8 of Mexico’s critically endangered vaquita marina porpoises were sighted this year in the Gulf California
+Only six to eight critically endangered vaquita marina porpoises were sighted this year in the Gulf of California

-MEXICO CITY -- The number of Mexico’s critically endangered vaquita marina porpoises sighted in the Gulf of California has fallen to between 6 and 8 this year, researchers said Tuesday.
+MEXICO CITY -- The number of Mexico’s critically endangered vaquita marina porpoises sighted in the Gulf of California fell to between 6 and 8 this year, researchers said Tuesday.

 But it is possible that some of the few remaining vaquitas — the world's smallest porpoise and most endangered marine mammal — may have moved elsewhere in the Gulf, the only place in the world where they live.